 Join us 3.28.19

-I've worked as a journalist and copywriter for over fifteen years, with a range of clients, including: Boeing/NASA Systems, Wood Mackenzie, Dell, Duke Cancer Institute, Citibank, NYU and many more.
+I've worked as a journalist and copywriter for over fifteen years, with a range of clients, including: Boeing/NASA Systems, Rackspace, PayPal, Wood Mackenzie, Dell, Duke Cancer Institute, Citibank, SETI, NYU and many more.
 My creative writing has been featured in McSweeney’s, Esquire, UTNE Reader, American Short Fiction, The Morning News, Electric Literature, Tin House, and Texas Monthly, among others.
-I am also an associate editor at The Nervous Breakdown and The Big Jewel, and a writer for The Telling Project, a national performing arts nonprofit that uses theater to deepen understanding of the military experience.
+I am also an associate editor at The Nervous Breakdown and a writer for The Telling Project, a national performing arts nonprofit that uses theater to deepen understanding of the military experience.

 Join us 3.28.19

 At the heart of the EV revolution is a desire to reduce our carbon footprint.
 Using recycled LIB metals instead of 'virgin material' reinforces the eco-friendly trajectory of the EV, although recycling-despite its benevolent optics-comes with its own obstacles.